Hoop Dreams is a 1994 documentary directed by Steve James.

 - "Where Are They Now?"
 Epilogue: A graphic at the end of the film notes that both William and Arthur played Division I basketball (William at Marquette and Arthur at Arkansas State after graduating junior college) and that William married his girlfriend Catherine.

-- Young Future Famous People: Juwan Howard, Jalen Rose, and Chris Webber, who were part of the "Fab Five" at Michigan and who all played in the NBA, can be spotted at the Nike basketball camp that William and Arthur attend.
+- Young Future Famous People: Juwan Howard, Jalen Rose, and Chris Webber, who were part of the "Fab Five" at Michigan and who all played in the NBA (with Howard still later becoming the Michigan head coach), can be spotted at the Nike basketball camp that William and Arthur attend.